Congress turns up heat on Facebook and Twitter, but what comes next?

 Congressional hearings are always partly political theater, with one-liners, exhibits and stark images meant to produce good television.
 So if these hearings were meant to rile up the public, they may have fallen flat.

 Some of the most talked-about moments happened in the audience and the hallway.
-Alex Jones, the conspiracy theorist and voice behind the website Infowars, has been a big topic of discussion in SIlicon Valley over the last few weeks, as several of the tech giants decided to ban him from their platforms for violating their community guidelines.
+Alex Jones, the conspiracy theorist and voice behind the website Infowars, has been a big topic of discussion in Silicon Valley over the last few weeks, as several tech giants banned him from their platforms for violating their community guidelines.

 During the Senate hearing, Jones alternated between sitting in the audience, posing for photos and leaving for the hallways.
-During a short break, he ranted against Facebook and Twitter in the hallways and got into a heated exchange with Sen. Marco Rubio, a Republican from Florida.
+During a short break, he ranted against Facebook and Twitter and got into a heated exchange with Sen. Marco Rubio, a Republican from Florida.

 By comparison, the stuff going on inside was more low-key.
 By the end of the three-hour Senate hearing on Wednesday, more than half of the seats for the public were empty.